official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-3.md

 “… recalled that he had a polite, but significant, disagreement with Scooter Libby [Chief of Staff to Vice President Cheney], who was trying to convince him that

-136 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^136]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown
-137 Blair T. A Journey.
+[^137]: Blair T. A Journey.
 Hutchinson, 2010.
-138 Tenet G & Harlow B. At the Center of the Storm: My Years at the CIA.
+[^138]: Tenet G & Harlow B. At the Center of the Storm: My Years at the CIA.
 HarperPress, 2007.

 62

-The Report of the Iraq Inquiry3.3  |  Development of UK strategy and options, April to July 2002

 there was a relationship between Iraq and al-Qa’ida.
 Dearlove’s strongly held view based on his own Service’s reporting, which had been shared with the CIA, was